iGFerrari430/XiaowenZhu_Illumio_OA/README.md

 </code>
 where string represents the protocal/direction pair; integer represents port, and ArrayList<long[]> represents the ip address ranges.

+This approach could reduce the worst case runtime to <code>O(logn)</code> where n is the number of rules in the database.

 This approach has a significant increase in the use of spaces.
 If we do not want this trade off,we could truncate step 2 and 3 and linear search all the port/ip pairs associated with it.
 This way the runtime is moderately reduced without expense of using more space.

 ## Testing of my Program